Nelson Mandela: A life in pictures

 We stop at a convenience store.
 Laura walks in to use the ATM.
 She needs $250 to buy three bundles of heroin.
 It’s a remarkably low price.

-A bundle is 14 one-gram bags, and Philadelphia has some of the purest retail-level heroin in the country.
+A bundle is 14 one-tenth-of-a-gram bags, and Philadelphia has some of the purest retail-level heroin in the country.
 With a bit of powdered calcium, she can turn those 42 high-purity bags into 84 medium-purity bags, and charge $15 to $20 each.

 The markup is accepted because of the alternative.
 Without a connection, a buyer would have to venture into Philadelphia’s notorious Badlands section and risk being arrested, robbed, or sold counterfeit product.